Office: PAC 282

 BA Maryville University-St. Louis

-Likes has six published essays in the Journal of Electronic News, three articles in the Journal of Media Education and written fifteen articles for professional media magazines.
-He has conducted twenty presentations at conferences such as Society of Professional Journalists, Radio/TV Digital News Association and the Broadcast Education Association.
+Likes has seven published articles in the Journal of Electronic News, three articles in the Journal of Media Education and written fifteen articles for professional media magazines.
+He has conducted thirty presentations at conferences such as Society of Professional Journalists, Radio/TV Digital News Association and the Broadcast Education Association.

-Likes is on the Fulbright Specialists Roster.
-He has had many fellowships including in 2013 when he was awarded a National Association of Television Program Executives Fellowship.
-He also attended the Poynter Institute for Media Studies “New curriculum for a new Journalism” seminar.
+Likes had many fellowships including in 2013 when he was awarded a National Association of Television Program Executives Fellowship.
+He also attended the Poynter Institute for Media Studies “New Curriculum for a New Journalism” seminar.
 In 2012 he attended American Council on Education Leadership Academy for Department Chairs at Miami University (Ohio).
 In 2008 and 2009 he was awarded Scripps Howard Fellowships to attend the Academic Leadership Academy at LSU.
 In 2007 he attended the Poynter workshop for multimedia trainers.
 In 2001 he participated in the Radio/TV News Directors Foundation “Excellence in Journalism Education” program via a faculty fellowship at WTHR-TV Indianapolis, IN.

 Likes has helped turn two college programs into award winners.
 In addition to the TSU student awards noted above, prior to TSU, Likes taught at Western Kentucky University for twenty years.
-During a ten year span overseeing student newscasts at WKU, his pupils won more than 200 KY Associated Press, Society of Professional Journalists awards, 145 Kentucky Associated Press awards along with two mid-South regional Emmy nominations and six Radio-TV News Directors Foundation scholarships.
+During a ten-year span overseeing student newscasts at WKU, his pupils won 254 awards including 35 national Hearst awards, 74 regional Society of Professional Journalists awards, 145 Kentucky Associated Press awards along with two mid-South regional Emmy nominations and six Radio-TV News Directors Foundation scholarships.

 Likes earned his doctorate at the University of Kentucky, has a Masters Degree from Western Kentucky University, and BA from Maryville University-St. Louis.
 Likes also attended Southern Methodist University as an undergraduate and took graduate courses at SIU-Carbondale.